PRICING v2 · 2026-07-12

 Annex IV technical documentation, notified-body submission packages, a signed Article 12 Evidence Pack, or a full Article 12/15 readiness audit are not part of the Pro subscription.
 Those are written engagements priced separately by deliverable, scoped in days and weeks rather than monthly bills, and they include twelve months of Pro platform access on top.

-Three Sprint tiers exist: a five-day Audit Review for one evaluation claim at €15,000, a three-week Full Sprint for multiple claims plus CI deployment at €65,000, and an eight to ten week Enterprise Engagement with custom Annex IV documentation from €180,000.
+Three Sprint tiers exist as standard, post-pilot rates: a five-day Audit Review for one evaluation claim at €15,000, a three-week Full Sprint for multiple claims plus CI deployment at €65,000, and an eight to ten week Enterprise Engagement with custom Annex IV documentation from €180,000.
+During the pilot phase, start with a design-partner pilot above.

 See Sprint engagements Scope a Sprint